Women in the Philippines: Women in arts

+Women in politics

 Compared to other countries, Filipino women have gained and enjoyed equal rights with men.
 They have become presidents, senators, congresswomen, mayors.
 They have served in government offices, and have held cabinet positions for presidents.
 Filipino women have proven that they are capable of carrying out responsibilities and tasks as well as their male counterparts.
 There are 48 women Representatives elected in the 15th Congress (2010 national election).
-They accounted for 21.6 percent of the total 222 Representatives as members of the Lower House.
+They accounted for (21.6%) of the total 222 Representatives as members of the Lower House.
 In 2010 Senatorial election, there were 14 women who ran out of 61 candidates (23.0%), of which two entered the top 12 winning senators (16.7%).

 The number of women who engage in politics are smaller compare to their male counterparts.
 This was primarily because engagement in politics is considered "dirty."

 A recent study revealed that there is a re-emergence of the empowerment of Filipino women through the political process, just as they were prior to the arrival of conquerors from Spain.
 Philippine women are rediscovering their strengths.
 Filipino women had been successful in implementing policies by becoming executive staff members, advisers to politicians, and as advocates within non-governmental organizations.

 Modern-day Filipino women are making strides in electoral politics by initiating more female-oriented programs.
 They are performing well as leaders, although generally, Filipino women still often earn political seats by having fathers and husbands who are politically connected, a "dynasty system" that hinders other Filipino women from joining the electoral process.
 Other factors that prevent full-engagement of other well-qualified Filipino women from the Philippine political scene are the expense in politics and the importance of the family name.

 Participation of Filipino women in Philippine politics was encouraged during the Beijing Declaration in 1995 at the United Nations' Fourth World Conference on Women.
 In February 2005, however, a United Nations review on the progress of Philippine women and their role in politics revealed that despite "an increase in the quality of female politicians, there was not enough increase in" the number of women participants in government activities.
 From 1992 to 2001, Filipino women had been elected as local chief executives, functioning as mayors, governors, and captains of villages.
 One influential factor contributing to the increasing number of female politicians, is the elevation of Corazon Aquino and Gloria Macapagal-Arroyo as Philippine women Presidents.